Fountain of the Artists Rome

 The base of the fountain is triangular and holds two painters’ easels.
 On these easels two grotesque masks are sculpted, one with a happy and one with a sad face, symbolizing the alternating moods – and success – thought to be typical of the artist’s life.

 The fountain is part of a larger project in which the various rioni of Rome each got their own fountain with a design referring to the typical occupation of the inhabitants of that district.
-The Via Margutta and its immediate surroundings was, and had been since the 17th century, a popular hangout for artists and intellectuals.
+The Via Margutta and its immediate surroundings were, and had been since the 17th century, a popular hangout for artists and intellectuals.